-If bodily injury or property damage is caused by the release or discharge of pollutants from the premises (including a former premises) of an Insured, the CGL excludes coverage, regardless of whether the release of pollutants was sudden or gradual and of where the release occurred.
-The cost of the cleanup of pollutants is also excluded.
+If the discharge of pollutants from the premises causes bodily injury, the CGL excludes coverage.
+This is regardless of whether the release of pollutants was sudden or gradual or where the release occurred.
+Insurance also excludes the cost of the cleanup of pollutants.

 Aircraft, Autos, and Watercraft

 Bodily injury or property damage that may result from the use of aircraft, watercraft, or autos that are owned, operated, or rented or loaned to any Insured is excluded.

 Coverage B covers the business in the event of personal or advertising injury liability.
 The coverage is for a defined set of intentional acts such as false arrest, malicious prosecution, libel and slander, copying someone else’s advertising, and infringing copyrights, trade dress, or slogans.
 In addition to the exclusions for Coverage A, exclusions can include:

 In most cases, if an insured knowingly violates someone else’s rights, the CGL does not cover that insured.
 This would include publishing something the insured knows is false and committing criminal acts that result in injury.

 There is no coverage for an insured held liable for damages because the Insured assumed the liability in a contract or agreement.

 If the insured breach a contract, other than an implied contract to use someone else’s advertising idea, any resulting liability will not be covered.